hydephp/develop/docs/digging-deeper/updating-hyde.md

 # Updating Hyde Projects

 This guide will help you update Hyde to the latest version.
-It is recommended to back up your source files before updating.

 ## Updating Hyde/Hyde